Charles Shaw (writer): Life and career

 He had two collections of outback short stories, Outback Occupations (1943) and A Sheaf of Shorts (1944), and one volume of verse The Warrumbungle Mare (1943) published as well as two detective stories The Green Token (1943) and Treasure of the Hills (1944).
-Shaw decided after several rejections that no one outside Australia had an interest in stories about the outback.
-He wrote a novel, Heaven Knows, Mr. Allison, published in 1952, about a U.S. Marine and a nun on a Japanese-held Pacific island.
-It was adapted for the screen as a 1957 film by John Huston and John Lee Mahin.
-The film was nominated for an Academy Award for Best Writing, Screenplay Based on Material from Another Medium in 1957.
+Shaw decided after several rejections that no one outside Australia had an interest in stories about the outback as the topic was "too parochial" to hold the interest of readers outside of Australia.

+Shaw wrote the novel, Heaven Knows, Mr. Allison, published in 1952, about a U.S. Marine and a nun on a Japanese-held Pacific island.
+It was adapted for the screen as a 1957 film with the screenplay written by John Huston and John Lee Mahin, with Huston directing.
+The film starring Deborah Kerr and Robert Mitchum was nominated for an Academy Award for Best Writing, Screenplay Based on Material from Another Medium in at the 30th Academy Awards in 1958, with Kerr also nominated for Best Actress.

-In the 1950s Shaw wrote a series of four detective novels about Dennis Delaney under the nom de plume of "Bant Singer", named after his favourite car, a Singer Bantam.
+After the success of Heaven Knows, Mr. Allison, Shaw's publishers asked him to begin using a pen name as they thought readers of Heaven Knows, Mr. Allison may be disillusioned if they discovered Shaw had turned to fictional violence in a series of four detective 'Delaney' novels featuring the character Dennis Delaney.
+Shaw chose the nom de plume of "Bant Singer", named after his favourite car, a Singer Bantam.